 - Publish news releases, web content, and a newsletter to increase awareness and visibility for Bedford County Economic Development.

-- Meet and communicate with the Board of Supervisors, local businesses, and regional and state officials regarding economic development goals and objectives.
+- Meet and communicate with the Board of Supervisors, chambers of commerce, local businesses, and regional and state officials regarding economic development goals and objectives.

-- Conduct meetings, trade show visits, and marketing initiatives throughout the year to promote the benefits of living and working in Bedford County.
+- Conduct meetings, trade show visits, and marketing initiatives throughout the year to discuss issues and promote the benefits of living, working, and doing business in Bedford County.